Heather A. Knutson

-Heather A. Knutson is an astrophysicist and professor at California Institute of Technology in the Division of Geological and Planetary Sciences.
+Heather A. Knutson is an astrophysicist and professor of planetary science at California Institute of Technology in the Division of Geological and Planetary Sciences.
 Her research is focused on the study of exoplanets, their composition and formation.
-She won the American Astronomical Society's Newton Lacy Pierce Prize in Astronomy for her work in exoplanetary atmospheres.

-Popular Science calls her "the first exoplanet meteorologist, determining the local temperature, weather, and even composition of the atmosphere".
+In 2016, she was referred to in Popular Science as "the first exoplanet meteorologist, determining the local temperature, weather, and even composition of the atmosphere".